Key Takeaways

 As for leaving the country with the non-custodial parent, you will have to check the custody orders issued by the courts.
 Consent from the custodial parent may be required for you to leave the United States.

-Answer: Regardless of whether they are 15 or 16, they must submit Form DS-11 and supporting documents at a passport application acceptance facility
+A: Regardless of whether they are 15 or 16, they must submit Form DS-11 and supporting documents at a passport application acceptance facility.

 At 15, both parents must be present with IDs and relationship evidence.
 At 16, only one parent’s presence is needed.